 Grassroots Leaders

-In Stipend and Grant Support
+In Grant Support

-Through Jane’s Fellowship Program, Fellows will
+Through Jane’s Fellowship Program, Fellows will:

 - Deepen leadership skills and perspectives with a variety of tools and resources.